npapernot/computer-security-class/applied-cryptography.md

 secret the private key (for encryption) and the public key (for signature--authenticity).

+Bad implementations of RSA: reuse n for multiple users then anyone can factor, blinding misuse by signing message product of malicious message modulo something.

 # Digital signatures

 Asserts document is authentic and non-reputable.
 To sign a document,